 “Our economy is still struggling to recover and Obamacare is listed by many small businesses as the number one reason they’re holding off hiring additional employees.
 By making this commonsense change to Obamacare, we will encourage businesses to hire more of our nation’s veterans,” Davis said, using the common name for the health law, in a statement on July 29, 2015.

 For employers teetering on the 50 ALE threshold, the ability to exempt already-covered veterans and their family members may put their ACA-defined employee count to 49 or fewer and thereby eliminate their requirement to meet all rules under the ACA employer mandate.

 - These employers do not have to be concerned about making arrangements to offer health insurance of a certain standard to full-time employees, if they weren’t already doing so.

-- They do not have to be concerned about documenting what they were ore weren’t offering by producing 1095-Cs, the ACA version of W-2 forms, for their employees and then filing copies of those with the IRS.
+- They do not have to be concerned about documenting what they were or weren’t offering by producing 1095-Cs (the ACA version of W-2 forms) for their employees and then filing copies of those with the IRS.

-For employers teetering on the 100 ALE threshold for Tax Year 2015, the ability to exempt already-covered veterans and their family members may put their ACA-defined employee count to 99 or fewer and thereby exempt them from the two non-compliance penalties related to coverage.
+For employers teetering on the 100 ALE threshold, the ability to exempt already-covered veterans and their family members may put their ACA-defined employee count to 99 or fewer, and thereby exempt them from the two non-compliance penalties related to coverage.

-- They will not be, for Tax Year 2015, facing penalties for offering no coverage or offering coverage that did not meet ACA standards.
-They will have an extra year before being subject to what are called the ACA sledgehammer and ACA tack hammer penalties.
+- In addition, they could also face penalties for offering no coverage or offering coverage that did not meet ACA standards.
+These penalties are called the ACA sledgehammer and ACA tack hammer penalties.